 Dr Courtney is currently a Senior Lecturer and National Health and Medical Research Council (NHMRC) Career Development Fellow (CDF) in Health Behavior science at the University of New South Wales (UNSW), National Drug and Alcohol Research Centre (NDARC).
+Dr Courtney is also a recipient of a Heart Foundation Future Leader Fellowship to commence October, 2022.
 His prior appointment was an Australian Rotary Health PhD Scholar (2008-2012) at the Priority Research Centre Health Behaviour, University of Newcastle.
 Prior to commencement of Dr Courtney's NHMRC CDF he was recipient of a highly prestigious Cancer Institute New South Wales (CINSW) Early Career Research Fellowship.

 Dr Courtney has authored or co-authored over 35 publications in the medical, public health and health behaviour literature.
 His published work includes research on smoking cessation, in particular tobacco smoking in low socio-economic status (SES) and disadvantaged populations.
 His research has a strong focus on the relationships between social disparities, including socio-economic inequalities and health behaviours and outcomes.